hettiger/fundament/README.md

 Since such needs are very individual please understand that i cannot provide any assistance when it comes to altering the base configuration.
 I suggest you look at Gulp's documentation or the specific node module's one.

+## Remote Proxy

+I thought it may be a good idea to provide an example for this feature so here it is:

+`gulp remote-proxy --proxy http://getbootstrap.com --path blog.css`

+Your browser will open `http://localhost:3000` and it will look just like the original `http://getbootstrap.com`.
+Now navigate to `Getting started / Examples` and open up the `Blog` Example.*

+As you can see it is not really looking familiar.
+That's because the stylesheet `blog.css` has been replaced with `./dist/styles/main.css`.
+Now please go ahead and edit the styles under `./src/styles`.
+You'll see that on each save your changes will be reflected almost instantly in the browser.

+_* You might as well navigate directly to [http://localhost:3000/examples/blog/](http://localhost:3000/examples/blog/)_